Autechre: AENA tour, AE_LIVE, elseq 1–5, NTS Sessions (2014–2019)

-SIGN and PLUS (2020–present)
+Sign, Plus and AE_2022– (2020–present)

-On 1 September 2020 Warp Records announced that fans should sign up to the Autechre mailing list.
-The following day Autechre announced their next album SIGN, which was released on 16 October 2020.
+In April 2020, Autechre released AE LIVE 2016/2018, a set of tour recordings from those respective years.
+On 1 September 2020, Warp Records announced that fans should sign up to the Autechre mailing list.
+Shortly after, Autechre announced their next album, Sign, which was released on 16 October 2020.

-In 2020 interviews, the duo stated that they started recording material for SIGN from the summer of 2018, after their Australian tour, up to February that year.
-Booth remarked that the songs were more emotional than other works, and that this was the first album recorded off their revamped systems.
+In 2020 interviews, the duo stated that they had been recording material for Sign since the summer of 2018, after their Australian tour, up to February that year.
+Booth remarked that the songs were more emotional than other works, and that this was the first album recorded with their revamped systems.

-Another album titled PLUS was surprise released digitally on 28 October, with physical and streaming releases planned on 20 November.
+Another album titled Plus was surprise released digitally on 28 October, with physical and streaming releases planned on 20 November.

+On 10 August 2023, the duo released a compilation of live soundboard recordings titled AE_LIVE 2022–, which consisted of 7 recordings, all between 60 and 80 minutes in length.
+On 4 November 2024, the release was renamed to AE 2022– and included a new batch of 12 new recordings from their 2023 and 2024 performances.
+The "live" label was dropped from the new release; in an interview with Metal, Booth stated that he is "honestly not that interested in records anymore.
+The concept of what a studio album is seems outdated."

+On 9 December 2024 Autechre were announced to become BBC Radio 6's artists in residence.
+The duo were confirmed to be playing a 1 hour long set every night from 9 December through to 12 December.